antoinethebuilder/elk/README.md

 For more options, type `make` or `make help`.

-### How it works
+### How the automatic deployment works

-1. Run temporary service called "_elastic_keystore_" to define the "_bootstrap.password_"
+1. A temporary service called "_elastic_keystore_" runs to define the "`bootstrap.password`"
-2. Generate certificates from the instances defined in "_setup/instances.yml_"
+2. Generate certificates from the instances defined in "`setup/instances.yml`"
-3. Build and run the elasticsearch service
+3. Build and run the elasticsearch container
-4. Run the script "_setup/gen-password.sh_"
+4. Run the script "`setup/gen-password.sh`" (to be renamed)
     - Create the logstash user and role
+    - Create the index template "`fortigate`"
-    - Use "_elasticsearch-setup-passwords_" to generate password of built-in users
+    - Use `elasticsearch-setup-passwords` to generate passwords of the built-in users
-    - Write the password to the file "_secrets/pass/passfile.txt_"
+    - Write the password to the file "`secrets/pass/passfile.txt`"
-5. Run temporary services called "_kibana_keystore_" and "_logstash_keystore_"
+5. Run two temporary containers called "`kibana_keystore`" and "`logstash_keystore`"
-    - Create the keystore and add the proper credentials to both services
+    - Create the keystore
+    - Add credentials to both services
 6. Build and run the kibana and logstash instance

-The "_docker-compose.setup.yml_" file is used to generate certificates and create the keystores.
+The "`docker-compose.setup.yml`" file is used to generate certificates and create the keystores.

-The "_docker-compose.yml_" file is used to deploy the services.
+The "`docker-compose.yml`" file is used to deploy the services.
 It uses secrets for the certificates, the keystores and the passwords.

 No passwords are stored in plaintext or shown inside the containers.